jwiegley/johnwiegley/posts/2003-07-15-a-leaf-falls.md

 ---
 title: A leaf falls
-date: Tue, 15 Jul 2003 12:00:00 +0000
 category: Poems
+edited: 03/22/2004
+location: Italy
 ---

-Edited: 03/22/2004
-Location: Italy

     A leaf falls into the river,
     swept away --
     entreaties are useless --
     the swift beat of time
     marked in nearing the sea.
     Turning and turning,
-    jade green on the dark green below,
-    and then nothing...
+    jade green on the dark green below, and then nothing...

     Just the river, and the tree
     and my memory
     to count the loss.